WeiHou1996/Fast-Screened-Poisson-LGF/README.md

 # Fast Screened Poisson LGF <a href="https://github.com/WeiHou1996/Fast-Screened-Poisson-LGF/blob/main/LICENSE.md"> <img src="https://img.shields.io/badge/License-MIT-blue.svg" />
 This repository provides a set of algorithms to efficiently evaluate the lattice Green's function (LGF) of the screened Poisson equation.
-The file "LGF_funcs.py" contains various methods to compute the LGF.

-Lattice Green's function of the screened Poisson equation is the fundamental solution of the discrete screened Poisson equation.
-This LGF finds its application in many areas such as:
+This LGF is the fundamental solution of the discrete screened Poisson equation.
+It finds its application in many areas such as:

   1. Solving the incompressible Navier-Stokes equations
   2. Computing the return probabilities of a random walk with killing